Fox682/Projects/E&C DNS.md

 **Setup your VPS**

 Please include a firewall (such as `ufw`) and setup SSH Key Authentication on the system.
 Optionally setup Fail2Ban if needed.
+Also please disable login as root.

 This system faces the internet directly and you will need to take *some* precautions at the minimum.

+#### Step Five

+Install and setup [Wireguard](https://github.com/angristan/wireguard-install) on the VPS after setting it up with a firewall and ssh key authentication (seriously... do not forget that part).

+I use this automated install of Wireguard as it sets up a very nice Wireguard install and allows you to setup the individual computers and mobile devices with not just the keys but different keys for EACH device which adds more security.
+More information about the setup and why at the github link, I've reviewed the install and wireguard configs that are created and they're consistent and standardized and have worked flawlessly for years on my setups.

+When running the Wireguard Install script be sure to run it again after install to setup a new client, the script is really easy to use.

+#### Step Six
+Setup the PiHole to have access to the VPS via Wireguard and confirm the connection is usable

+#### Step Seven
+Setup Unbound on the VPS to process DNS queries.

+Add DNS servers to the config (odd quirk here to note about loosing config if it restarts)

+#### Step Eight
+Setup the PiHole to use the VPS as it's DNS providers

+Final step is to tell your Wifi/Home Router to use the PiHole as your DNS provider!